A Robust System of Steel Wave Attenuators Makes for Smooth Waters in New York Harbor.

-Civil + Plus Structural Engineer asked Estelle Lau, ONE°15 Brooklyn Marina’s deputy CEO, about a few of the challenges of building on such a busy waterway.
+Civil + Structural Engineer asked Estelle Lau, ONE°15 Brooklyn Marina’s deputy CEO, about a few of the challenges of building on such a busy waterway.

 C+S: Looking at the press surrounding the opening of the marina, it seems that this was the second time around for this project.
 The fact that any shortcomings with the original facility were rectified speaks to the resiliency among the project’s planners.
 Tell us about the process of “going back to the drawing board” on such a high-profile project.

-EL: The decision to redesign the marina was a thoughtful process that took into account the desired wave climate and amenities that our ownership group had envisioned for the project.
+EL: The decision to redesign the marina was a thoughtful process that took into account the desired wave climate and amenities that our ownership group envisioned for the project.
 Changes in the use of the waterways in front of the marina have seen an increase in traffic at high speeds which impacted the original design and would continue to worsen.
 Obviously budget and time to accomplish the redesign were factors but we moved quickly to commission new studies to find a solution.
 This led us to build a team with long histories of waterway expertise in the NYC area to work on the project with strong input from the operational team, so that we could achieve the desired results.
-We worked closely with permitting agencies to find the most effective solution that would have the least environmental impact and meet our goals and be able to reuse the original design elements to contain costs and limit waste and time.
+We worked closely with permitting agencies to find the most effective solution.
+One that would have the least environmental impact and meet our goals and be able to reuse the original design elements to contain costs and limit waste and time.
 This whole process was complicated by the fact that we continued to be operational during the boating season and had to work to maintain the original infrastructure and minimize disruption to the boating community using the marina.
 While work along the waterfront in NYC is a complicated endeavor, we feel that we’ve managed the process well and are pleased with the results we are seeing.

 C+S: The sub-grade R train tunnels had to be taken into consideration for this project.
 Talk about the regulatory and design challenges associated with a commuter tunnel running beneath the project.